 That tile is now added to your dashboard.
 Select Edit to change the positioning of the tile.
 Click and drag the it into position and then click Done customizing.

-Azure Application Insights Analytics provides a rich query language that allows you to analyze all of the data collected Application Insights.
-Just like charts and other views, you can add the output of an Analytics query to your dashboard.
+Azure Application Insights Logs (Analytics) provides a rich query language that allows you to analyze all of the data collected Application Insights.
+Just like charts and other views, you can add the output of a logs query to your dashboard.

-Since Azure Applications Insights Analytics is a separate service, you need to share your dashboard for it to include an Analytics query.
-When you share an Azure dashboard, you publish it as an Azure resource which can make it available to other users and resources.
+Since Azure Applications Insights Logs (Analytics) is a separate service, you need to share your dashboard for it to include a logs query.
+When you share an Azure dashboard, you publish it as an Azure resource, which can make it available to other users and resources.

 At the top of the dashboard screen, click Share.